Section detail

 - Not required by employment:

-- Where the recreational activity is not compulsory or a requirement of employment, WCB will cover injuries if all of the following apply:
+- Where the recreational activity is not compulsory or a requirement of employment, the WCB will cover injuries if all of the following apply:

-- The injury is the result of a hazard or condition of the recreational facility (e.g., broken exercise equipment).
+- The injury is the result of a hazard or condition of the recreational facility (e.g., broken exercise equipment),

 - The recreational facility (e.g., gym) is provided and controlled by the employer, and